 the one about the man who climbed a thousand fathoms down the rabbit hole, who trapped and released outside the house a hundred dragons just to get to the girl who lay there in an elaborate coffin pretending wakefulness?
 He pulled at her heartstrings and she giggled and appreciated all the same art and liked all the same coffee places, but her heart kept spilling out cotton in great wads, stuffed with old receipts and other miscellany- nothing of substance.
 He traversed all the Ntrails within her, leaping from one slippery blood cell to another looking for some surface or substance to hang his haberdashery on.
 Peeking through her femur, rummaging through the large intestine, circumnavigating her big toe.
 As he crept through the thickets of her body hair, stopping to rest in the webbed hammock space between her thumb and pointer finger, he shivered and realized everything was freezing, already frozen over.
 Underneath her on-trend oversized sweater, a thousand sweaters deep, was an ice block he would have to chip and chip.
-The princess is in another castle, of her own making, a web woven over and hardened into resin, this cocoon of safety a coffin.
+The princess is in another castle, of her own making, a web woven over and hardened into resin, a safe cocoon coffin cocoon.
 There is only room for one, and anyway, we only destroy what isn’t ours to love.